 Bradford Legal have dedicated solicitors with experience in dealing with stress-related leave claims, which are on the rise nationally.
-Stress is a serious health condition that is sometimes not considered serious by employers but it can, in some cases, develop into more serious mental health/mental illness conditions such as depression and anxiety.
-If stress from your job is affecting your personal health, you may be eligible to take a paid Workers’ Compensation Stress Leave.
+Stress is a serious health condition that is sometimes not considered serious by employers but it can, in some cases, develop into more serious mental health/mental illness and medical conditions such as depression, stress disorder and anxiety.

-Over time, prolonged stress at work can leave you feeling like taking leave away from work is the only way to feel yourself again and relieve the personal stress symptoms you are feeling.
+Over time, prolonged stress at work can leave you feeling like taking leave away from work is the only way to feel yourself again and relieve the personal stress & mental health symptoms you are feeling.

 What is Work-Related Mental Stress?

-Work-related mental stress is loosely described as any adverse reaction suffered by an employee when the demands of the workplace are beyond the worker’s capabilities or are more than the worker can comfortably manage.
+Work-related mental stress is loosely described as any adverse reaction or psychological injury suffered by an employee when the demands of the workplace are beyond the worker’s capabilities or are more than the worker can comfortably manage.
 Chronic stress has been found to contribute to numerous physical and mental states of disease, including mental health conditions.

 Mental stress is subdivided into its causes, such as the following: